ElaineJ/capstone_admin_webbackend/README.md

 req-flash: used to send flash messages to the view

 nodemon: Installed globally.
 It is used to watch for changes to files and automatically restart the server.

+## Run the following for the commands to run the code

+npm install express express-fileupload body-parser mysql ejs req-flash --save

+npm install nodemon -g